NuroDev/NuroDev/README.md

 ## ⚡️ Current

-Currently working with the team at [Wander](https://wander.com/), helping build a network of smart homes across the globe you can access with the tap of a button
+Currently working on a new super secret project TBA soomtime soon 🤫

 ## 💎 Experience